The best broker for Swiss investors in 2026

 Second, you should check whether the broker gives you access to the exchanges you need.
 For instance, you will need access to the Swiss Stock Exchange (SWX) if you want to trade in Swiss stocks.

-Due to a bad set of laws, it is currently challenging to access Exchange Traded Funds (ETFs) from the U.S. Indeed, European investors cannot currently invest in these funds.
+However, due to a bad set of laws, it is currently challenging to access Exchange Traded Funds (ETFs) from the U.S. Indeed, European investors cannot currently invest in these funds.
+There are some affordable brokers with access to the US ETFs, like Interactive Brokers, Saxo, and Swissquote.
+But your choice is more limited if you want to invest in these funds.

 Finally, you need to look at the prices of transactions.
 Price is the main issue with most Swiss brokers.
 They are expensive.
 As we will see later, there can be a vast difference in fees between different brokers.
 Most people do not realize this!
 When you compare brokers, you will see that the difference is too big to ignore!